zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: No. The thing is, it's almost not really a real thing.
 It's like a Twitter fad.

 **CM**: Yes, that had a real impact, attracted Marc Andreessen and Gary Tan.
-I would go to like AI salons in the valley in San Francisco, some people would identify as EA, some people would identify as e/acc.
+I would go to AI salons in the valley in San Francisco, some people would identify as EA, some people would identify as e/acc.

-**ZMD**: I think it's unfortunate, because I think part of what motivates like the Twitter fad is people are annoyed at the corrupt rationalist/EA borg.
+**ZMD**: I think it's unfortunate, because I think part of what motivates the Twitter fad is people are annoyed at the corrupt rationalist/EA borg.
 I hope I've made it clear that I share some of those annoyances.
 I think there are good reasons to be annoyed.
 I think there are more productive ways to voice that criticism than just slapping a negative sign and saying, no, we're doing the opposite thing.

 **CM**: I got you.
 It was definitely a reaction.
 If you want to email me that thought, let me know.

 **ZMD**: I think I had one more thing I didn't cover, sorry, I'm trying to remember what it was.
 Give me a moment ...
 What is the reason you can't share drafts?
 I'm worried about the failure mode where—so like, when I write stuff, I like to get pre-publication feedback, because people can catch errors, and not just fact-check errors, but subtle things.
-A subtle thing from the Lighthaven article that didn't didn't rise to the level of failing the fact-check, but I thought was a little bit misleading, was the way you described MATS as a gathering, and said "Like _Less Wrong_, MATS has been an entry point into AI companies"—this does not fail fact check—
+A subtle thing from the Lighthaven article that didn't rise to the level of failing the fact-check, but I thought was a little bit misleading, was the way you described MATS as a gathering, and said "Like _Less Wrong_, MATS has been an entry point into AI companies"—this does not fail fact check—

 **CM**: It's true.